-When making your application, please ensure you answer all relevant questions on the application form or by ticking the appropriate boxes.
+When making your application, please ensure you answer all relevant questions on the application form, including ticking the appropriate boxes.

 Your living arrangements

-Please provide details of your current living arrangements.
+- Please provide details of your current living arrangements.
 If you have dependants, please give details.
-We are able to factor the costs of supporting dependent children up to the age of 18 (where they remain in full-time education).
+We're able to factor the costs of supporting dependent children up to the age of 18 (where they remain in full-time education).

 Disability/special medical needs

-Please include all sources of income available to you for the current academic year.
-It is vital that you complete this section as accurately as possible.
+- Please include all sources of income available to you for the current academic year.
+It's vital that you complete this section as accurately as possible.

-If you have a partner who is living with you, please indicate any income they have since you will be assessed as a family unit.
+- If you have a partner who is living with you, please indicate any income they have received since you will be assessed as a family unit.

-Please include your typical monthly expenditure for the academic year.
-We will work out your annual expenditure based on your period of attendance.
+- Please include your typical monthly expenditure for the academic year.
+We'll work out your annual expenditure based on your period of attendance.

-Where you are living in any other form of shared accommodation, you should include only your personal contribution towards household bills.
+- Where you're living in any other form of shared accommodation, you should include only your personal contribution towards household bills.

-You are advised to explain any unusual or exceptional costs appearing under your expenditure.
-If you are not undertaking any part time work, you should also explain why.
+- You are advised to explain any unusual or exceptional costs appearing under your expenditure.
+If you're not undertaking any part-time work, you should also explain why.